CADV has Domestic Violence Shelter Tax Credits available for any cash donation of $100 or more. For more information call (573) 346-9630.

-With the introduction of tax reform this year, you may be looking at your finances and wondering how you can continue to be charitable.
+With the introduction of tax reform in 2018, you may be looking at your finances and wondering how you can continue to be charitable.
 There are many ways you can make a difference at CADV while enjoying financial benefits for yourself.

 - Donate appreciated stock: with the stock market at or near all-time highs, give your appreciated stocks to a nonprofit like CADV and eliminate capital gains tax.